JorjaFox/website/_posts-old-blog/2021-12-09-signed-sealed-delivered-screencaps-and-review.md

 Now on to talking about the case.
 I was a little disappointed.
 I wanted it to have more Grissom and Sara, since they were the ones who cared about Hodges the most, and honestly I don't care about the junior CSI's story.
 Also I wanted more casework and less cop-work, if that makes sense.
 Basically it was too soft an ending.
 They didn't spend enough time showing us **how** they proved Wix did it.

-However I enjoyed the short series as much as I've enjoyed all <em>CSI</em> stories, so I am delighted in the end result.
-The show gained viewers in the 18-49 demo, however overall they dropped a lot to <em>Chicago PD</em>, which also had their winter finale.
+However I enjoyed the short series as much as I've enjoyed all _CSI_ stories, so I am delighted in the end result.
+The show gained viewers in the 18-49 demo, however overall they dropped a lot to _Chicago PD_, which also had their winter finale.
 It was a tough match up.
-Considering the weak lead in from <em>Tough as Nails</em>, it was an improvement in both age-demo and total viewers.
+Considering the weak lead in from _Tough as Nails_, it was an improvement in both age-demo and total viewers.

 Hard to say where we'll be.
 I think that this is very much a show that benefited from a short season, so I would love 10 episodes a year.
 Less work for everyone.